// Privacy

 Event When it fires Properties

-install Once, on first install completion. version, os_family, install_source
+install Once, on first install completion. os

 ble_scan_started User opens the device picker. none

-pricing_viewed Pricing screen is shown. context
+pricing_viewed Pricing screen is shown. none

 checkout_started User clicks a checkout button. plan

-trial_reminder_shown A trial-expiry toast (J-7 / J-3 / J-1 / J-0) is displayed. stage
+trial_reminder_shown A trial-expiry toast (J-7 / J-3 / J-1 / J-0) is displayed. milestone

-trial_reminder_dismissed User dismisses a trial-expiry toast. stage
+trial_reminder_dismissed User dismisses a trial-expiry toast. milestone

 onboarding_started First time the onboarding wizard opens. none